Indian Head Massage Course in London

 • Upper-back and shoulder massage

-• Neck massage techniques
+• Neck techniques

 • Scalp and head massage

-• Facial massage techniques
+• Facial massage

-• Pressure control and treatment rhythm
+• Appropriate pressure and rhythm

-• Treatment preparation and aftercare
+• Treatment completion and aftercare

-Anatomy, Physiology and Pathology
+Anatomy, Physiology & Pathology

 • Bones of the head, face, neck and shoulders